jyoungblood/slime/README.md

 - [DB Kit CRUD operations](https://github.com/hxgf/dbkit)
 - [Tachyons Docs](https://tachyons.io/docs/)

-Check out [slime-demo](https://github.com/hxgf/slime-demo) to see examples of some cool stuff you can do with Slime!
+Check out [slime-demo](https://github.com/hxgf/slime-demo) to see more examples of the kind of things you can do with SLIME!

 ---